home page > News > 电路工作原理与技术 >

 Components, layout, and construction of RF circuits

-A similar situation occurs with distributed inductance.
-Any conductor with current flowing through exhibits some small inductive effects.
-In low-frequency circuits (and even in some low-HF circuits), this inductance is so small that it is completely unconsidered.
-However, the random frequency rises from HF to the VHF region, and the distributed inductance accounts for a large proportion of the total inductance.
+A similar situation occurs with distributed inductances.
+Any conductor with current flowing through it will exhibit some small inductive effects.
+In low-frequency circuits (and even in some low HF circuits), this inductance is so small that it is not considered at all.
+However, the random frequency rises from the HF to the VHF region, and the distributed inductance accounts for a large proportion of the total inductance.

 Layout in RF circuits is important because it reduces the effects of distributed inductance and capacitance.
-A good approach is to replace the actual wire interconnect with a printed circuit board.
-An example is a circuit that performs poorly with %S28 iron-nickel-cobalt enameled wire, but improves performance when re-implemented with printed power eyeboards.
+A good way to replace the actual wire interconnection with a printed circuit board.
+An example is a circuit that uses #28 iron-nickel-cobalt alloy enameled wire with poor performance, but the performance improves when it is reimplemented with a printed power eyeboard.

-Shows the printed circuit of a simple RF amplifier.
-The only feature of this circuit is that the printed wiring is very wide and the spacing is very narrow.
-This approach reduces the distributed inductance and makes the circuit more designable.
-The top of the printed circuit board is all copper, except for the reserved place where the supply device is connected to the bottom line.
-This layer is called the ground connection of the board.
+Shows a printed circuit of a simple RF amplifier.
+The only feature of this circuit is that the printed lines are very wide and the spacing is very narrow.
+This method reduces the distributed inductance and makes the circuit more designable.
+The top of the printed circuit board is all copper except for the reserved supply device and the bottom line.
+This layer is called the ground plane of the board.

 Â